cmkobel/gwf_nullarbor/README.md

 This workaround is not necessary related to this wrapper, but any system lacking hardlinking capabilities.

-There might also be problems relating to the kraken2 classify namespace.
+There might also be problems relating to the kraken2 classify namespace, or the sambamba version.
 These are not sorted out yet.